giserh/docker-mapproxy/README.md

 where all you need do is click "Configure a single node".
 While you are in there set the admin user and password.

+TODO: Add Windows support

+TODO; Fauxton should be using the user/pass from .env but appears to ignore that and starts in admin party mode.
+Maybe running in party mode is okay if I restrict access to the docker network?
+It qvetches in the log though until you create a user.

+TODO: Currently you must connect to Fauxton and create databases to hold the tiles.
+I should automate it.

+TODO: Add example using MapProxy without CouchDB.

+TODO: Show how to use MapProxy and CouchDB on different servers.